 The revised code by MAS incorporates key changes in the areas of director independence, board composition, director training, multiple directorships, alternate directors, remuneration practices and disclosures, risk management, as well as shareholder rights and roles.
 It will take effect with respect to annual reports relating to the financial year commencing on November 1, 2012.

-“Singapore already has very stringent regulations for corporate governance, ensuring that enterprises that have opted to start a Singapore company are bonafide and not just shell companies formed to function as conduits for black money.
+“Singapore already has very stringent regulations for corporate governance, ensuring that enterprises that have opted to open a Singapore company are bonafide and not just shell companies formed to function as conduits for black money.
 Firms that are established here must also add value to the economy by generating meaningful employment for Singaporeans,” said Mr. Satish Bakhda, Rikvin's Head of Operations.
 “Come November, the revised code would require more out of Singapore companies in a bid to protect investors’ interest.
-Hence, we anticipate that Singapore’s continual efforts to foster an environment of trust will generate greater interest among foreign entrepreneurs to form a Singapore company.”
+Hence, we anticipate that Singapore’s continual efforts to foster an environment of trust will generate greater interest among foreign entrepreneurs to Singapore company formation.”

 To carry forward the work on corporate governance, an inter-agency committee, the Corporate Governance Committee (CGC), with representatives from MAS, Singapore Exchange Limited, and Singapore’s Accounting and Corporate Regulatory Authority (ACRA) will issue a practical guide on risk governance for board members.